 Camp Hale was established in 1942 in Colorado to provide winter and mountain warfare training during World War II.

-The site was acquired by purchase from private owners and by use permits from the U.S. Department of Agriculture, Forest Service.
-The cantonment (or living area) area for Camp Hale was constructed in Eagle Park, east of Highway 24 between Leadville and Red Cliff, Colorado.
+The site was acquired by purchase from private owners and by use permits from the U.S. Department of Agriculture and the Forest Service.
+The cantonment area (or living area) for Camp Hale was constructed in Eagle Park, east of Highway 24 between Leadville and Red Cliff, Colorado.
 The camp was established here because of the natural setting of a large, flat valley bottom, surrounded by steep hillsides suitable for training in skiing, rock climbing, and cold weather survival skills.
 The size of Camp Hale varied between 5,000 and 247,243 acres during the time that it was an active military installation.

 While munition training exercises were conducted throughout the Camp Hale area, one area of known heavy use was the East Fork valley.
 The East Fork valley is near the cantonment area of Camp Hale off U.S. Highway 24 and is located along the East Fork of the Eagle River.
 According to historical records, the valley was a major combat training area throughout the life of Camp Hale.
 The following munitions have been confirmed to have been used in the valley: anti-tank rockets, recoilless rifles, rifle grenades, hand grenades, high explosive and illumination mortars, artillery, practice antitank land mines, and small arms.
 Other munitions may also have been used in the valley.
 Records show that the CIA also used the valley for military training.

 In the heart of the Rocky Mountains, the 2.3 million-acre White River National Forest is a place of serenity and adventure, boasting 8 wilderness areas, 4 defined seasons, and 10 peaks surpassing 14,000 feet in elevation.